devzendo/transputer-emulator/README.md

   * TX!: Send output character
   * !IO: Initialise UART
 * Allow validation using Mike's TVS and pass tests for all implemented instructions
-* Add a build for the Raspberry Pi Pico
+* Add the start of a build for the Raspberry Pi Pico
 * Builds are now for Ubuntu 24.04, macOS Catalina, Raspberry Pi Debian, Windows 10, Rasperry Pi Pico

 Third release: